komleen26/OverTheWire-Bandit/level 7 to 8/README.md

-# Bandit Level 7 → Level 8

-## Commands Used
+#Bandit level 7 to level 8:

-ssh bandit7@bandit.labs.overthewire.org -p 2220
+#Commands used: ssh bandit7@bandit.labs.overthewire.org -p 2220
-grep "millionth" data.txt
+- grep "millionth" data.txt

-## Command Breakdown
+#Command breakdown:
 - `ssh` – Establishes a secure connection to a remote Linux server.
 - `bandit7` – Username for the current Bandit level.
 - `@` – Separates the username from the remote host.